istio/istio.io/content/en/blog/2026/retirement-of-gcp/index.md

 If you are using `registry.istio.io/release` or `gcr.io/istio-release`, you should migrate to `docker.io/istio` or a pull-through cache as soon as possible.
 If you install Istio using our non-OCI Helm charts at `https://istio-release.storage.googleapis.com/charts`, you should migrate to `https://blob.istio.io/istio-release/charts` as soon as possible.
-If you install Istio using OCI Helm charts at `gcr.io/istio-release/charts`, you should migrate to `ghcr.io/istio/release/charts` the next time you upgrade Istio.
+If you install Istio using OCI Helm charts at `gcr.io/istio-release/charts`, you should migrate to `ghcr.io/istio/release/charts` as soon as possible
 If you verify the signature of Istio images, keep an eye out for which signing key is used for your Istio version and update your public key accordingly.
 This information will be available in the release notes for each Istio version from now on.
 You should complete your migration before December 2026 to avoid any disruption in your Istio deployments.